SSD Piovese

 Piovese S.S.D.AR.L. is an Italian association football club located in Piove di Sacco, Veneto.
-It currently plays in Eccellenza.
+It currently plays in Promozione.

 History

 The club promoted from Eccellenza after playoffs in 2006, with Filippo Maniero as its most representative player, but relegated from Serie D in its debut year in the division, after losing a one-legged playoff to Reno Centese.

 Colors and badge

 Its colors are red and white.